ronald-yu/gpt-amc-eval/README.md

+# Rigorous Evaluation of ChatGPT on the AMC Dataset

+Here are the results using the `gpt-3.5-turbo` API from January 14-15, 2024.
+We also include Gemini's reported results of itself and GPT-4.
+For models with multiple trials, we include mean, standard deviation, and the min/max score across the trials.

 | **Method**             | **# of Trials** | **# Correct**             | **# Abstain**            | **Score**                      |
 |------------------------|-----------------|---------------------------|--------------------------|--------------------------------|
 | Random Guessing        | N/A             | 30.6 &plusmn; 4.9         | 0                        | 183.6 &plusmn; 29.7            |